I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/rxce/nf-rxce-rxceteardownconnection.md

 ## -remarks
 <p>When <b>RxCeTearDownConnection</b> is successful, the data members in the RXCE_CONNECTION structure pointed to by the <i>pConnection</i> parameter will be properly uninitialized, and allocated memory for connection information and handler will be freed. </p>

-<p>When <b>RxCeTearDownConnection</b> is successful, the data members in the RXCE_CONNECTION structure pointed to by the <i>pConnection</i> parameter will be properly uninitialized, and allocated memory for connection information and handler will be freed. </p>

 ## -requirements
 <table>
 <tr>